 How will the course work?

-Each week you will be emailed the course content, so you can watch the videos and read the handbooks at your own leisure.
+Each week you will be able to access the course content via a private members area on my website, so you can watch the videos and read the handbooks at your own leisure.

 There will be a private ‘members only’ Facebook group, where you are welcome and encouraged to ask questions, post photos and related articles etc. I will be checking in with the members of the Facebook group most days to post conversation starters and discussion prompts, and will be available to answer questions.
 Although not a requirement, the Facebook group membership will enable you to engage more fully in the process.

 Week 1The first week of the course will centre around the joy of less, for living in general, but also specifically in relation to children and toys.
 We will talk about the advantages of a toy rotation system.
 We will explore the difference between open ended/flexible and closed/non flexible toys, and how to choose quality toys that will support your child’s interests and development.
 We will talk about how to observe your child at play, identify your child’s learning style, and how to make decisions about the best play materials for their space.
 By the end of the first week you will feel motivated to get your toy rotation system in place, feeling confident that the changes you make are going to have a big impact in your home or setting.